Very difficult 4-day trek crossing a little visited border areas of Georgia.

 People usually start from Shatili, so they don't have to walk uphill in the Kovgra valley.
 But both directions are viable.

-a bus leaves from Didube daily at 5. pm to Barisakho, halfway to Shatili.
-From there, you need to hire a driver (price for Barisakho-Shatili drive should be around 100-150 GEL) or hitchhike.
+If you miss the direct bus, another one leaves from Didube daily at 5. pm to Barisakho, halfway to Shatili.
+From there, you need to hire a driver (price for Barisakho-Shatili drive should be around 150 GEL) or hitchhike.
+Of course, you can hire a driver also in Tbilisi, but it would be much more expensive - 300 GEL at least.

 However, most of the people attempting this trek come to Shatili on foot from Omalo.